lachrist/aran/README.md

   }
   ```

-* `builtin`:
+* `intrinsic`:
-  In the normalisation process, Aran often uses pre-existing values from the global object (a.k.a: builtins, a.k.a: primordials).
+  In the normalisation process, Aran often uses pre-existing values from the global object (a.k.a: intrinsics, a.k.a: primordials).
-  To render the instrumented code resilient to modification of the global object it is important to store these builtin values upfront.
+  To render the instrumented code resilient to modification of the global object it is important to store these intrinsic values upfront.
   This is performed during the setup phase.

   ```js